srenner/CANgrow/README.md

 # CANgrow

-Modular, automated gardening using a CAN Bus communication network.
+Modular, automated indoor gardening using a CAN Bus communication network.

 ## Farm